Azure Information Protection requirements

 Azure Active Directory

-Single sign-on (SSO) is supported for Azure Information Protection, so that users are not repeatedly prompted for their credentials.
-If you use another vendor solution for federation, check with that vendor how to configure it for Azure AD.
+Single sign-on (SSO) is supported for Azure Information Protection so that users are not repeatedly prompted for their credentials.
+If you use another vendor solution for federation, check with that vendor for how to configure it for Azure AD.
 WS-Trust is a common requirement for these solutions to support single sign-on.

 Windows 8.1 (x86, x64)